tukainpng/tukainpng/README.md

 <div>
 <h3 style="text-align: center;">
-  Olá! 👋 <br> Espero que você esteja bem.
+  Hello! 👋 <br> I hope that you are okay.
 </h3>
 </div>

-Meu nome é Diogo, e eu sou:
+My name is Diogo, and I'm:
-- Um usuário Linux
+- A Linux user
-- Um amante de window managers
+- A Window manager lover
-- Blogger
+- And a blogger